humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 30th December 2016.
 [Bat SARS-like coronavirus isolate Rs4084](https://www.ncbi.nlm.nih.gov/nuccore/KY417144.1) genome published by Dr. Zhengli Shi's team at the CAS Key Laboratory of Special Pathogens and Biosafety and Center for Emerging Infectious Diseases, WIV,  "Discovery of a rich gene pool of bat SARS-related coronaviruses provides new insights into the origin of SARS coronavirus" Authors: Hu,B., Zeng,L.P., Yang,X.L., Ge,X.Y., Zhang,W., Li,B., Luo,D.S., Zhang,Y.Z., Wang,M.N., Daszak,P., Wang,L., Cui,J. and Shi,Z.L.

+9th August 2017.
+[IFNAR2-dependent gene expression profile induced by IFN-α in Pteropus alecto bat cells and impact of IFNAR2 knockout on virus infection](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0182866) by Zhange, Q. et al. (incl.
+Zheng-Li Shi).
+"In this study, we successfully applied CRISPR technology in making IFNAR2KO bat cell line and further demonstrated the functional loss of IFNAR2 in IFN-α3-mediated antiviral immunity.
+To our knowledge, this is the first successful application of CRISPR to any bat species."

 22 February 2017.
 [Inside the Chinese lab poised to study world's most dangerous pathogens](https://www.nature.com/news/inside-the-chinese-lab-poised-to-study-world-s-most-dangerous-pathogens-1.21487) article by Cyranoski.
 D.

 30th November 2017.
 [Discovery of a rich gene pool of bat SARS-related coronaviruses provides new insights into the origin of SARS coronavirus](https://journals.plos.org/plospathogens/article?id=10.1371/journal.ppat.1006698) by Hu et al. (incl.
 Dr. Zhengli Shi).
 "We hypothesize that the direct progenitor of SARS-CoV may have originated after sequential recombination events between the precursors of these SARSr-CoVs.
 Cell entry studies demonstrated that three newly identified SARSr-CoVs with different S protein sequences are all able to use human ACE2 as the receptor, further exhibiting the close relationship between strains in this cave and SARS-CoV"